Find Trade Colleges

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

-• Mine Cutting and Channeling Machine Company Miner
+• Mine Cutting and Channeling Machine Clay Miner

 • Shearer Operator

-There were about 6,100 jobs for Mine Cutting or Channeling Machine Operator in 2016 (in the United States).
+In 2016, there was an estimated number of 6,100 jobs in the United States for Mine Cutting or Channeling Machine Operator.
 There is little to no growth in job opportunities for Mine Cutting or Channeling Machine Operator.
-There will be an estimated 700 positions for Mine Cutting or Channeling Machine Operator per year.
+Due to new job openings and attrition, there will be an average of 700 job openings in this field each year.

 undefined